aseminjakiw/FileLogger/README.md

 ## TODOs

-- customize format of logged messages (date, thread, level, etc.)
 - ~~try out in serious applications~~ (confirmed)
-- add support for different filters for each log file
+- ~~add support for different filters for each log file~~
 - ~~Test with Linux~~ (confirmed)
+- customize format of logged messages (date, thread, level, etc.) (does someone actually uses that?)